21 April 2023

-Like many 15-year-olds, Jeremy has most of his conversations on his phone.
-Also like many 15-year-olds, he doesn’t want his parents having any chance to snoop on who he’s talking to or worse, try and talk to his friends themselves.
-That’s why whenever mum or dad come into the room mid-video call, he does his best to go to the opposite side of the apartment as fast as possible.
+Like many 15-year-olds, Jeremy has most of his conversations on his phone and like any self-respected teen, he doesn’t want his parents snooping at who he’s talking to.
+This is why whenever mum or dad comes into the room mid-video call, he does his best to go to the opposite side of the apartment as fast as possible.
 The apartment has a modem at one end and a Wi-Fi extender at the other.
 He should have no issue going from one end to the other on his call, right?

-Well, about halfway down the corridor, and about halfway through the sentence that the girl he likes was saying, the video gets cut because there’s no signal.
-This embarrassing moment was caused because the extender is acting on it’s own without working with the modem.
-If you try to keep your connection going when you move between the two, you’re going to get cut off.
+Well, about halfway down the corridor, the video gets cut because there’s no signal.
+This embarrassing moment was caused because the extender is acting on it’s own without working with the modem, so if you try to keep your connection going when you move between the two, you’re going to get cut off.

-The big difference with mesh systems like Smart Wi-Fi is that it’s all one Wi-Fi network.
-The pods all work together so that when you move from one area of the house to another, the system knows to shift your connection to a pod nearer to you without you even realising, offering you a seamless experience.
+Unlike a Wi-Fi extender, the Smart Wi-Fi pods work together so that when you move from one area of the house to another, the system will automatically shift your connection to a pod nearer to you without you even realising, offering you a seamless experience.

-It’s a lovely idea – a romantic movie out on the balcony under a low light, a couple of glasses of wine and the moonlight.
-Amy certainly thought so, and had everything set up just right, right up until she tried to connect to her streaming service and had to sit and watch the little loading ring go round and round and round…
+It certainly sounds like a lovely idea – a romantic movie out on the roof terrace with a glass of wine.
+Amy certainly thought so and had everything set up just right, up until she tried to connect to her streaming service and had to sit and watch the little loading ring go round and round and round.

-The trouble here is that Amy thought she’d be fine with a series of Wi-Fi extenders, leading like a path from the modem downstairs to the balcony upstairs.
-What she didn’t realise was that one of her flatmates was enjoying a nice online game, and the other was downloading practically every cat video on the internet.
-With nothing ensuring the path to the modem is as strong as possible, Amy is just left with a rather unromantic blank screen.
+Amy thought she’d be all sorted with a series of Wi-Fi extenders, leading like a path from the modem downstairs to the roof upstairs.
+What she didn’t realise was that one of her flatmates was enjoying an online game, while the other was downloading practically every cat video on the internet.
+And Amy was left staring at a blank screen.

-Miriam is definitely one of the people we mentioned in our introduction.
-Over a long and prosperous life, she’s seen phones go from rotary dials to miniature computers, TVs go from 10 inch screens to cinema-like screens fit to fill your entire living room wall and she’s just been told you can now get an oven you can pre-heat before you even get home.
+Over the span of a long and prosperous life, Miriam has seen phones go from rotary dials to miniature computers, TVs from 10-inch screens to cinema-like screens fit to fill your entire living room wall and she’s been told you can now get an oven you can preheat before you even get home.